 As mentioned in Section 2.2.2.1, utilising vector operations is essential in order to obtain the high computational throughput that is promised by the Cell/BE.
 While vectorisation of dense matrix-vector operations is fairly trivial (as seen in our parallel standard simplex solver), putting vectors to good use in sparse operations is much harder.
 For instance, vectorisation of a simple addition of (mathematical) vectors will require the opportunity to add four adjacent numbers to four other adjacent numbers simultaneously, but with sparse representations, adjacent numbers in one vector may not correspond to adjacent numbers (or any numbers at all) in the other vector.

-One approach may be to, for each nonzero number, store all four numbers that are located in the same vector (even if the other three are zeroes) - if the element at index i is nonzero, we would store all elements from $\lfloor \frac{n}{4} \rfloor \cdot 4$ through $\lfloor \frac{n}{4} \rfloor \cdot 4 + 3$ .
+One approach may be the following: for each nonzero number, store all four elements of that column that would be located in the same vector in a dense column major representation (even if the other three are zeroes) - if the element at row i is nonzero, we would store all elements from $\lfloor \frac{i}{4} \rfloor \cdot 4$ through $\lfloor \frac{i}{4} \rfloor \cdot 4 + 3$ .
 This would permit operations on four adjacent numbers - but only if there is a matching vector in the other vector.
 Thus, the gains from this approach may be rather limited.
 Furthermore, it would come at the cost of an increase in the storage requirements, which may be detrimental since it would increase the traffic on the Cell/BE bus.
-When using the compressed column storage format as described in Section 2.3.2, the required space would increase from 2k + 1 elements to 5k + 1 elements (it is sufficient to store the row index of each vector, so only the value array would quadruple its size) in the worst case of a vector having k nonzeroes with none of them spaced closer than four elements apart.
-For an $m \times n$ -matrix containing k nonzeroes it would increase from 2k + n + 3 elements to 5k + n + 3 elements.
+When using the compressed column storage format as described in Section 2.3.2, the required space would increase from 2k + 1 elements to 5k + 1 elements (it is sufficient to store the row index of each vector , so only the value array would quadruple its size) - but only in the worst case of a vector having k nonzeroes with none of them spaced closer than four elements apart.
+For an $m \times n$ -matrix containing k nonzeroes it would increase from 2k + n + 3 elements to at most 5k + n + 3 elements.